wp-plugins/gd-bbpress-tools/readme.txt

 * Serbian
 * German: David Decker - http://deckerweb.de/

+== Upgrade Notice ==
+= 1.6 =
+Added smilies parsing for user signature.
+Removed support for bbPress 2.2.x.
+Fixed some quote issues with BR tags.
+Fixed quote not working with WordPress 3.9.

 == Changelog ==
+= 1.6 =
+* Added smilies parsing for user signature
+* Removed support for bbPress 2.2.x
+* Fixed some quote issues with BR tags
+* Fixed quote not working with WordPress 3.9

 = 1.5.1 =
 * Fixed signatures not working with bbPress 2.4
 * Fixed quote not working with bbPress 2.4